And at the end of all our exploring

 Early PassionFish

-After Dinner.
-Paty returned this beautiful glass vase to me my mother had given her when she left Camperdown.
+After Dinner.Paty returned this beautiful glass vase to me from my mother who had given it to her when she left Camperdown.
 A bit like coming home to visit again.

 Warandyte table with Paty's pic of my father.
 My students bought me the little black statue as Thanks for working with them that semester at a private Christian school in Mt Waverley.
 Their permanent teacher got in contact with me to tell me the girls received TOP CATS for their folios shortly afterwards.
 Think everyone was chuffed.